manigandancodes/100-days-of-code/log.md

 Today was fun😄 I resumed working on my portfolio and practiced some codewars challenges.
 Besides, I tried web scraping with python.

 #webdev #coding #python #challenges #algorithms

+D81 of #100DaysOfCode

+I spent most of my time improving my CSS skills, especially I read CSS Handbook by @flaviocopes, excellent book if you want to learn CSS, he also covered some advanced CSS topics.
+I learned a lot from his book.
+Thank you, Flavio.

+#webdev #coding #CSS